guardian/gateway/docs/development.md

   // extract the values we need from the queryParam const { clientId, error } = queryParams;

-  // turn all the query params into a query string (only SafeQueryParams by default) const queryString = addQueryParamsToPath('', queryParams);
+  // turn all the query params into a query string (only PersistableQueryParams by default) const queryString = addQueryParamsToPath('', queryParams);

   // pass these to our presentation components